yugabyte/spring-yugabytedb-demo/README.md

 # Getting Started with Spring Boot Application  and Distributed SQL  with YugabyteDB

-This app is a Spring Boot implementation backed by YugabyteDB SQL Query Language (YCQL).
+This app is a Spring Boot implementation backed by YugabyteDB SQL Query Language (YSQL).

 `spring-yugabytedb-demo` app uses the following components: